Topics

 The Toolkit

 This toolkit serves as a central hub for local communities and states looking to establish or strengthen community responder programs.
-Drawing on the experience of emerging models across the country, the toolkit presents key issues that are crucial to the success of any program.
-It will be updated regularly with program highlights and additional resources for the field.
-Each section includes:
+Drawing on the experience of emerging models across the country, the toolkit presents key topics that are crucial to the success of any program.
+It is also updated regularly with program highlights and additional resources for the field.
+Each topic area includes:

 • A snapshot of the issue,